 So, to weight averages of percentages properly:

-- Report the numerator and denominator as separate indicators.
+- Report the numerator [n] and denominator [d] as separate indicators.

-- Compute the percentage as a formula indicator.
+- Compute the percentage as a formula indicator: [n] / [d]

-- Direct entry indicators: Any aggregate result shown is an average of each number that was entered directly (within your aggregating criteria).
-For example, if you look at an aggregated average for Activity A, 2016, females in Haiti, the value you'd see in the report would be an average of every data point entered for Activity A, 2016, females in Haiti.
 There could be hundreds of data points if you've reported this indicator at many locations, for multiple reporting periods in 2016, and for several age groups.
-Whether or not you view all of the data points in a report, they would all be averaged together to show the aggregate average for Activity A, 2016, females in Haiti.
+Whether or not you view all of the data points or disaggregations in a report, they would all be averaged together to show the aggregate average for Activity A, 2012, females in Haiti.

 Didn't answer your question?
 Please email us at firstname.lastname@example.org.